LDAP Workstation Authentication

 The user’s gecos should now be “George Carlin”.

-A nice feature of ldapscripts is the template system.
-Templates allow you to customize the attributes of user, group, and machine objects.
-For example, to enable the user template edit
+is the template system.
+Templates allow you to customise the attributes of user, group, and machine objects.
+For example, to enable the user template, edit /etc/ldapscripts/ldapscripts.conf

-There are sample templates in the
+There are sample templates in the /usr/share/doc/ldapscripts/examples

 directory.
-Copy or rename theldapadduser.template.sample
+Copy or rename the ldapadduser.template.sample

-:sudo cp /usr/share/doc/ldapscripts/examples/ldapadduser.template.sample \ /etc/ldapscripts/ldapadduser.template
+sudo cp /usr/share/doc/ldapscripts/examples/ldapadduser.template.sample \

 Edit the new template to add the desired attributes.
 The following will create new users with an objectClass of inetOrgPerson:

 Notice the <ask> option used for the sn attribute.
-This will make ldapadduser prompt you for its value.
+This will make ldapadduser

 dpkg -L ldapscripts | grep /usr/sbin